MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template-use.md

 search via zip code to find the closest testing center as well as providing the slots that are open for booking at the location.

-## Patient 360 in Omnichannel test scheduling
+## Patient 360 in Omnichannel test scheduling<!-- Edit note: Try to avoid starting a section with a graphic instead of text.
+See a revision in an earlier section. -->

 ![Patient 360](media/patient-360.png "Patient 360")